 McCool Travel tip: try the magnificent butterscotch ice cream and Little Rock’s original chocolate creme brûlée here.

 One of the most fun places to eat in Little Rock is Camp Taco, operated by the owners of Lost Forty Brewing.
-Here at Camp Taco you can revert to your 12-year-old summer camp self and enjoy throwback decor and dishes (food is served on metal trays) but with adult beverages, if you choose to do so.
+Relive your 12-year-old summer camp self and enjoy throwback decor and dishes.
+Food is served on metal trays—but with adult beverages, if you choose to do so.